tommylehmann/trivy-operator-dashboard/README.md

 At the start of summer of '24, two friends convened on a terrace.
 One voiced concerns about the labor-intensive process of manually parsing vulnerabilities.
 As they discussed the challenges, a pivotal question
 arose: "Should *we* do it?
-Why not?"
+Why not!"
 This moment marked the beginning of this journey to streamline and automate the process.
 What we had in mind:

 1. **Security is Imperative:** In our professional life, our dedication to security led us to create Trivy Operator